4ph1/PokeRadar/README.md

 [![Join Discord](https://i.imgur.com/5PeuGS2.png)](https://discord.gg/7zWEuT8)

 # Attention
-The development of this mod is supported by CPU Donations.
-Please [Click Here](https://github.com/kcaf/PokeRadar/wiki/CPU-Donations) to learn more and how to `OPT OUT` should you wish.
-I would not have lasted as long through the 4 years PokeRadar has existed without the support of this amazing community!
-Seriously, thank you all so much!!
+The development of this mod is supported by optional CPU Donations. *This is disabled by default.* If you like this mod, consider enabling the option in your Map Settings and you can help support the development of PokeRadar!
+To those who support PokeRadar, you rock!!
+You can read more about CPU Donations at https://github.com/kcaf/PokeRadar/wiki/CPU-Donations.

 # Features